jgithubs/jsplayarea/README.md

 To exit the program, simply hit CNTRL-C.

+#### Shutting down the Raspberry Pi

+The Raspberry Pi needs to be shutdown gracefully.
+This is to avoid corruption of the Image on the SD card.
+You need to invoke the command as an administrator, therefore, use 'sudo'.
+You may be prompted for a password.
+The password is the same as the login password.

 * Gracefully shutdown the Pi for power off.
 This is required to avoid corruption of the OS on the SD card.
 ```
 sudo shutdown now -h
 ```
 Pull the USB power from the board.

 ### What Remains